juusotahtinen/curly-octo-guide/README.md

-# Vaalikone osa 1
+# Election machine part 1
-Tässä projektissa ohjelmoidaan vaalikone hyödyntäen Java Servlettejä.
+Programming of a election machine using Java servlets.
+School project.